mantidproject/mantid/docs/source/algorithms/ExtractPolarizationEfficiencies-v1.rst

 Description
 -----------

-This algorithm reads polarization correction parameters from the intruments parameters file and creates an efficiency workspace ready to be used with :ref:`algm-PolarizationEfficiencyCor`.
+This algorithm reads polarization correction parameters from the instruments parameters file and creates an efficiency workspace ready to be used with :ref:`algm-PolarizationEfficiencyCor`.
 It is intended to be used as a child algorithm by the reflectometry reduction algorithms and not to be used directly.

 To work with this algorithm the parameters file must contain the following parameters (all of type `string` and in the scope of the instrument):